 Cage or Wire

 Grow the plants at the bottom in a trough or pot and over time they creep up around the wire.
+This creates a garden tower look.
 Again it looks amazing, but it does take time to grow.
 It’s not an out of the box solution, but despite that people get a kick seeing the plants grow up the wire.

 Floor Plants – Spaced Out

 Preferably use something tall and thick, a Kentia or Happy plants, five or six of these in a row look superb.
 Most ceilings are around 2.2 metres, so it’s recommended to use Kentia in a tall pot.
 The trick here is to make sure that whatever plant you choose, it’s thick and bushy and there’s enough placement for the plants.

 What Are Some Benefits of Vertical Gardens In The Office?

 Vertical garden alternatives in the office add positive energy and boost mood for working.
 According to TIME, vertical garden alternatives increase productivity by 15% in the office.
 It also reduces distractions and improves work concentration and satisfaction.

 Indoor plants like snake plants and peace lilies purify the air by filtering 90% of air pollutants inside the office.

 Vertical gardens come in different shapes and sizes depending on your space and creativity.
 You can grow them indoors or outdoors, hang them on a wall or organise them into tower garden systems.
 Just make sure to have the right containers and gardening tools to design them.

 What Plants Can Grow in a Vertical Garden?